Callosemic/insetu/docs/01_engineering_standards.md

 >>>>>>> REPLACE

 ```
 * **The Patch Sandwich**: Always include 1-2 unchanged lines of code at the top AND bottom of the SEARCH block to anchor the spatial match and prevent duplicate patching.
 * **No Stealth Directives**: If a feature requires new LLM instructions, do not hardcode the prompt string inside Python.
 Define it explicitly in `.insetu/profiles/*/prompts/` and map it through the declarative UI workflows.
 * **Chassis Agnosticism**: The OS is blind to the user's specific project.
 Do not hardcode specific repository names inside `engine_gather.py` or `engine_bridge.py`.
 Assume dynamic workspaces infinitely.

+## 8. Extension Coupling & Boundaries (Pragmatic Coupling)
+While the inSetu architecture highly values decoupled, stateless operations, enforcing dogmatic decoupling for every interaction creates hard-to-trace architecture and breaks static analysis.
+Extensions must adhere to the "Pragmatic Coupling" model:
+* **Loose Coupling (The Event Bus):** Use this for broadcasts, opportunistic data sharing, or optional enhancements (e.g., "A file was saved, does anyone want to format it?").
+This ensures that if the target extension is disabled by the user, the requesting extension gracefully degrades rather than crashing.
+Use `hooks.emit()` or `hooks.emit_background()`.
+* **Tight Coupling (Standard Python \`import\`):** Use this when one extension fundamentally cannot function without another and needs to share complex data structures, type hints, or classes (e.g., the `research` extension inherently relying on the `ingest` extension to parse web pages).
+This preserves IDE autocomplete, static analysis, and jump-to-definition capabilities.
+* **The Anti-Pattern:** Do not build "stringly-typed" dynamic SDK RPC macros (e.g., `ctx.invoke('ext_name', 'function')`) just to avoid an `import` statement.
+If an extension needs direct, synchronous functional access to another, it should explicitly import it natively and declare it in its `__depends__` array to maintain the topological DAG.